 - High-quality, well-rounded medical education

 - Elite training alongside a supportive campus community

 A Rich History … An Enduring Legacy

-Leaders in Research
+Leaders in the Clinic

-Along with educating the physicians of tomorrow to care for future generations of patients, UT Southwestern is a leading research facility ($427.3 million in annual funding).
+Along with educating the physicians of tomorrow to care for future generations of patients, UT Southwestern is a leading research facility ($454.9 million in annual funding).
 We are home to some of the country’s foremost medical minds.
 UT Southwestern’s faculty includes more members of the prestigious National Academy of Sciences than all other academic medical centers in Texas combined.